-Nutley Hall of Fame Will Induct 9 New Members on Sunday, November 13th at 2 pm at the Nutley Public Library.
-The ceremonies will open with a champagne welcoming toast at 2 p.m. with live music.
-Following the formal program starting shortly thereafter, Nutley High School's Culinary Arts teacher and caterer, Tarik Huggins, will provide a selection of foods for the congratulatory reception designed as an opportunity for guests to meet individually with the newly inducted Hall of Fame members.
-The event will take place at the Nutley Public Library on Booth Drive.Tickets to the event are $40 each.
-Tickets are available at the Nutley Public Library or from Sam Carella 973-284-4929.
-It is recommended to purchase the tickets before the event, as tickets are limited.
+Nutley Hall of Fame will induct new members on Sunday, November 17th at 2 pm at the Nutley Public Library.
+Hall of Fame tickets are available at the front desk.
+Nutley High School's Culinary Arts teacher caterer, Tarik Huggins, will provide a selection of additional foods for the congratulatory reception following the induction and designed as an opportunity for guests to meet individually with the newly inducted Hall of Fame members.

 Nutley Public Library Home